 The third design which is type ASUKA, features the character Asuka and the mecha called Evangelion Unit-02.
 The name written on the card is Ritsuko Akagi, who works as NERV’s chief scientist.

 The Evangelion visa credit cards can be used in more than 200 countries.
-The application for the card can be made online here.
 Who says credit card designs have to be plain, simple, or boring?